 of Portage, Mich., 6-1, 6-3 to capture his first USTA gold ball.
 Key elements in Woodall's arsenal were his potent serve and a "roundhouse" backhand smash.
 Woodall dropped only one set in the seven matches he played between Aug.
 2-8 at the San Antonio facility.

 But, along with a powerful serve, Woodall also turned out to be a capable tennis strategist.

-"My serve has been my weapon for all of my tournaments," said Woodall, ranked No. 21 on the Athletic DNA National Recruiting List.
+"My serve has been my weapon for all of my tournaments," said Woodall, ranked No. 21 in the Athletic DNA National Class Rankings.
 "On my serve, I was looking to hit a lot to his (Duo's) forehand and to his body.
 When you get used to that pattern, I hit it wide.
 I have to change up my pattern a lot."

 Last year, Woodall faced a first-round main-draw exit.
 That certainly was not the case at this year's event, long-hosted by the San Antonio Tennis Association (SATA).
 In his route to the finals, Woodall beat San Antonio's Trey Hilderbrand (No. 10 seed) in the round of 16, Adam Neff (Bradenton, Fla.; No. 14 seed) in the quarterfinals, and No. 3 Blake Croyder (Marietta, Ga.) in the semifinals.

 Woodall credits much of his progress this year to his training at the Junior Tennis Champions Center (JTCC) at College Park, Md., along with coaching from Brandyn Fisher.

 "I think I matured and tried to get better each day," said Woodall, when asked about his success.
 "That's how I got here.
 Last year, I went to a normal school.
 This year, I go full time to the tennis center and study at an online school."